 Hydrate the peat 12-24 h beforehand

 Open the bale and pour the contents into a clean tub or tarp.
-Water with warm water until the substrate is moist and crumbly but not waterlogged.
-Let it rest for 12 to 24 hours so the fiber expands and absorbs evenly.
+Water with lukewarm water until the substrate is moist and crumbly but not waterlogged.
+Let it rest for 12 to 24 hours so the fiber expands and absorbs uniformly.

 Fill the trays without compacting

 Load the tray cells with the hydrated substrate.
 Push lightly with your hand to settle the material but never press down: compaction eliminates the root aeration the seedling needs.
-The surface should sit 2 mm below the edge of the cell.
+The surface should sit 2 mm below the cell rim.

 Sow at the correct depth

-As a rule, sow each seed at a depth equivalent to two or three times its diameter.
-For very small seeds (lettuce, basil, tomato), simply rest them on the surface and cover them with a thin layer of sieved substrate.
+As a rule, sow each seed at a depth equal to two or three times its diameter.
+For very small seeds (lettuce, basil, tomato), simply rest them on the surface and cover them with a thin layer of sifted substrate.

 Initial watering by capillarity or fine misting

-Water by immersing the tray for 1 to 2 minutes until you see the surface moist, or apply a very fine mist from above.
+Water by immersing the tray for 1 to 2 minutes until you see the surface moisten, or apply a very fine mist from above.
 Avoid direct jets that dislodge the seed.
-The surface should be evenly moist to the touch.
+The surface should be uniformly moist to the touch.

-Keep moisture constant without saturating.
-When the seedling has 2 - 3 true leaves, it is ready for pricking out into a pot or container with universal substrate.
-The initial fertilization lasts 3 - 4 weeks; after that, begin soluble fertigation.
+Keep the moisture constant without saturating.
+When the seedling has 2 - 3 true leaves, it is ready to transplant to a pot or container with universal substrate.
+The initial fertilization lasts 3 - 4 weeks; afterward, begin soluble fertigation.

 Complementary products

-To get the most out of your germination bale, pair it with suitable trays and, if you fertilize with intensive irrigation in warm climates, mix in 10 - 15% perlite or vermiculite to improve aeration.
+To get the most out of your germination bale, pair it with suitable trays and, if you fertilize with intensive watering in hot climates, mix in 10 - 15% perlite or vermiculite to improve aeration.

 Maintenance and care

-An opened bale lasts indefinitely if you keep it closed in a dry, cool and shaded place.
+An opened bale lasts indefinitely if you keep it closed in a dry, cool, shaded place.
 Avoid direct sun exposure and high temperatures that trigger microbial activity.
-Once opened, it is best to use it within a few months to preserve the initial pH and fertilization.
+Once opened, it is best to use it up within a few months to preserve the initial pH and fertilization.

 Do not reuse germination substrate after the first seedling cycle.
-Although it may look usable, it already contains root exudates, fertilizer residues and possible invisible pathogens that will ruin the next batch of seeds.
+Even if it looks usable, it already contains root exudates, fertilizer residues, and possible invisible pathogens that will ruin the next batch of seeds.
 Use fresh substrate every cycle.

 Frequently asked questions